Frequently Asked Questions

 If you were to randomly buy locks and install them, there is a chance that someone's key would let them go where they shouldn't.
 A master key system prevents such happenings.
 A master key system assigns every key a unique biting that makes sure no unwanted access is granted.
 That same system also permits people who need common access to certain areas to do so without the need for a fist full of keys.
 It can also allow changing certain areas without having to re-key the entire complex.
-If you have many and varied access issues or a high employee turnover you will want your locksmith to get you into a master key system.
+If you have many and varied access issues or a high employee turnover you may want your locksmith to set up a master key system.
 It will be cost effective in the long run.

 Do you work on door closers?